matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 # Account abstraction

-::: warn To be updated
+::: warning To be updated

-This tutorial has not been fully tested.
+While generally up to date, this tutorial has not been fully tested.
 We will test it and fix all possible issues asap.

 :::